Golden State Killer possibly motivated by breakup with fiancée, investigator says

 Breaking News Emails

-When the investigators first questioned one victim of the Golden State Killer in Davis, California, they weren't sure the woman had correctly heard what the assailant had sobbed as he raped her in the late 1970s.
+When investigators first questioned a woman who had survived an attack by the Golden State Killer in Davis, California, they weren't sure she had correctly heard what her assailant had sobbed as he raped her in the late 1970s.

 "The original investigator asked her, 'Are you sure he isn't saying Mommy?'"
-Paul Holes, a retired Contra Costa County District Attorney's Office investigator closely linked to the investigation, told NBC News.
+Paul Holes, a retired investigator with the Contra Costa County district attorney's office who was closely linked to the case, told NBC News.

-Officials now say that the man believed to be the Golden State Killer, Joseph James DeAngelo, might have been motivated in part by lost love to commit a lengthy string of rapes and murders through the 1970s and 1980s.
+Officials now say that the man believed to be the Golden State Killer, Joseph James DeAngelo, might have been motivated in part by lost love while committing a string of rapes and murders through the 1970s and ′80s.

 "We always thought that our offender had a Bonnie that was significant in his life, either a mother, a wife, an ex-wife, a girlfriend," Holes said.
 "We don't know, but that was something that we would look for when we were evaluating potential suspects."

-DeAngelo, a 72-year-old former police officer, was arrested last week in Sacramento after DNA evidence helped police connect him to the decades old murders and rapes.
+DeAngelo, a 72-year-old former police officer, was arrested last week in Sacramento after DNA evidence helped police connect him to the decades-old attacks.

 Holes said when investigators began looking into DeAngelo's background, they found a newspaper article from the 1960s about his engagement to a woman named Bonnie Colwell.
-The engagement never produced a marriage, however.
+The couple never married, however.

 "So we assumed that there had been some breakup in their relationship and that possibly caused him some angst," Holes said.